nicolacimmino/FrameworksTesting/README.md

+# Backend

-The backend is built as a set of microservices in Spring Boot/Kotlin.
+The backend is built as a set of microservices in Spring Boot/Kotlin, with a MongoDB instance for persistence and a RabbitMQ server for inter-service communication.
 The services are organized as depicted below:

 ![services](./src/backend/docs/services_graph.png)